Willmore Wilderness Park

+The park is managed with a focus on conservation and low-impact backcountry recreation.
+There are no public roads, bridges, or permanent facilities inside the park, although a small number of historic ranger cabins are still used for administrative or emergency purposes.
+Visitors mainly take part in activities such as hiking, horseback riding, fishing, skiing, and backcountry camping, all of which must be done without motorized vehicles under provincial regulations.

-Other parks surround this wilderness reserve: Kakwa Wildlands Park to the north, Kakwa Provincial Park and Protected Area to the west, Rock Lake Provincial Park to the south-west, Sulphur Gates Provincial Recreation Area to the east.
-Kakwa Wildlands Park, Kakwa Provincial Park and Willmore Wilderness Park comprise the first interprovincial park shared between Alberta and British Columbia.
+Willmore Wilderness Park borders Kakwa Wildland Park to the north, Kakwa Provincial Park and Protected Area in British Columbia to the west, Rock Lake Provincial Park to the southwest, and Sulphur Gates Provincial Recreation Area to the east.
+Together, these parks form a continuous protected mountain region that spans the border between Alberta and British Columbia.

-Access to the park is via Highway 40, through the hamlet of Grande Cache, and the four staging areas: Sulphur Gates, Cowlick Creek, Berland River and Rock Lake.
-Motorized vehicles are not allowed in the park; transportation is done by foot, horse, mountain bike or ski.

 Another staging area is found south-east of the park, in the town of Hinton.

+Toponym

+The toponym Willmore honors Norman Willmore, a Minister of Lands and Forests who supported the creation of the park.
+Previously called Wilderness Provincial Park, it was renamed Willmore Wilderness Park in 1965 to commemorate him following his death in a motor vehicle accident.

 History

 In terms of local governance, those lands within Willmore Wilderness Park were split between the Improvement District (ID) No. 14 and ID No. 16 prior to 1994.
 Those lands within Willmore Wilderness Park were incorporated as ID No. 25 on January 2, 1994.
-The park was named on April 12, 1965 after Norman Willmore of Edson, a provincial cabinet minister and member of the Legislative Assembly of Alberta who was killed in a motor vehicle accident in February 1965.
+The park was named on April 12, 1965, after Norman Willmore of Edson, a provincial cabinet minister and member of the Legislative Assembly of Alberta who was killed in a motor vehicle accident in February 1965.
 It was previously known as Wilderness Provincial Park, established in 1959 through a bill introduced by Willmore.

+The first Iroquois hunters arrived from the Montreal region in the 1790s to work for fur trading companies.
+After their contracts ended, some decided to stay and settle in the Athabasca Valley.
+They built friendly relations with the local Shuswap people and gradually expanded their communities into the mountain regions, Grande Prairie, and Peace River areas.

+Several key families such as the Wanyandies, Karakunties, and Findlays played important roles in the area’s early history.
+They worked as voyageurs and Freemen, trading goods and guiding others through the rugged landscape.
+Many of their descendants still live in the region today, preserving the Métis and Iroquois heritage of the Willmore Wilderness area.